teejayen/carboncustodians-website/pages/agricultural.md

       </div>
       <div class="content-box">
         <h2>Farm-Based Carbon Transformation</h2>
-        <p>Our containerized pyrolysis technology enables on-farm conversion of agricultural waste into valuable biochar and energy:</p>
+        <p>Our containerised pyrolysis technology enables on-farm conversion of agricultural waste into valuable biochar and energy:</p>
         <ul>
           <li>Process crop residues that would otherwise be burned or left to decompose</li>
           <li>Transform orchard and vineyard prunings into soil amendments</li>